Quirk SUEP: Results

 \subsection{Exclusion limits}

 In the absence of signal, limits at the 95\% confidence limit are set as a function of the quirk mass, and different values of \Lambdaprime.
-These are shown in Fig.~\ref{fig:limits_0210} for different values of \Ekin.
-As stated above, the inclusive dijet search does not manage to exclude any part of the probed phase space.
 The strategy followed for the limit setting with CATHODE and IAD is described in the appendix of Ref.~\cite{CMS:2024nsz}.

-As for the discovery sensitivities, \Ekin = 1 is a striking signature and allows to exclude a large area of phase space, with quirk masses up to 1.5~\TeV, depending on the value of \Lambdaprime.
-The performance of the different classifiers with a false positive rate of 0.05\% does not differ significantly.
-On the other hand, for \Ekin = 0.2, only the supervised classifier and the loose track multiplicity cut can exclude part of the probed phase space, with masses up $\sim$1~\TeV.
+Fig.~\ref{fig:limits_0210} shows the exclusion limit contours for \Ekin = 0.2.
+It can be seen that quirk masses up to \mq $\approx$ 1450~\GeV\ can be excluded with the supervised classifier.
+The performance of the mismatched supervised classifier is not much worse.
+The loose selection cut on the track multiplicity follows, whereas IAD and CATHODE do not improve over the inclusive selection.
 The worse performance of the anomaly detection compared to the discovery potential is due to the smaller values of $S/\sqrt{B}$ probed by the exclusion results.
 These small values make it very difficult for the classifier to find a difference between $S+B$ and $B$ even in the track multiplicity observable, as the $S+B$ distribution can be lower than $B$ due to statistical fluctuations.

+As for the discovery sensitivities, \Ekin = 1 is a striking signature and applying the supervised classifier or the tight track multiplicity cut allows to exclude the whole probed phase space of \mq $< 1500~\mathrm{GeV}$ and \Lambdaprime $< 200~\mathrm{GeV}.$ The performance of IAD and CATHODE is very similar.